PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Hashing/Basic Hashing.md

 - A good hash function avoids collision when two elements or items get assigned to the same hash value.

+- Hashing uses this unique index to perform insert, update, and search operations.

 - Hashing in data structure uses hash tables to store the key-value pairs.

+- The key acts as an input to the hashing function.

-- Hashing uses this unique index to perform insert, update, and search operations.
+- Hashing function then generates a unique index number for each value stored.

+- The index number keeps the value that corresponds to that key.

+- The hash function returns a small integer value as an output.
 ```